gdtraveller/wx-date-time/README.md

 A message is issued that date and time cannot be adjusted and to contact the system administrator.

 The application verifies if an internet connection exists by trying to contact https://gist.github.com.
-If an internet connection exists, 3 sync methods are available: Hardware clock, NPT server and Timezone.
+If an internet connection exists, 3 sync methods are available: Hardware clock, NTP server and Timezone.
 If an internet connection does not exist, 2 sync methods are available: Hardware clock and Timezone.